Ibrahim-2003/MyTourney/notes.md

-    -> Work on making the site responsive on desktop and tablets -> Work on making terms and conditions agreement -> Work on making waiver removing liability for injuries incurred at tourneys -> Refactor CSS to be organized
+    -> Work on making the site responsive on desktop and tablets -> Work on making terms and conditions agreement -> Work on making waiver removing liability for injuries incurred at tourneys -> Refactor CSS to be organized (possibly switch over to tailwinds)

 ## Creating Forms
     **COMPLETED**